NLnetLabs/CSWDNS/docs/part0.md

 The machine `res-0` will play the role of a caching recursive DNS resolver.
-The `auth-0` machine will play the role of the authoratative DNS server for your team.
+The `auth-0` machine will play the role of the authoritative DNS server for your team.

 You can see the addresses and names of the servers of your team on the [teams page](teams.shtml).